mattjmcnaughton/homelab/hardware/on-prem/docs/log/op-ampere.md

 # op-ampere

-## Post-install log
+## Game plan

-- We may want to reinstall this machine using some of the new things that we've learned (i.e. Ansible playbooks, etc).
-- We can consider using bitwarden-cli for the initial copying of the ts auth key.
-- We still need to get lxd, k3s, etc... configured.
+- We want to install Ubuntu 24.04 server.
+- For storage:
+    - Our 256GB Samsung disk will be an encrypted LVM ext4 system with the main install.
+      - The Ubuntu installer can manage this entirely.
+        - This is for the base OS and VM images.
+    - We will also provision/mount a 500GB Western Digital SSD as an encrypted btrfs filesystem.
+        - This is for data storage (both on host and for mounting into the VMs).
+- We do a "bare essentials" install manually (relying on our existing scripts which we can download from GitHub).
+Then, we can use Ansible for the rest.

-## Install log (2025-03)
+## Install log

 ### Install Ubuntu 24.04